ictr/covid19-outbreak-simulator/README.md

 % outbreak_simulator --plugin stat -h

 usage: --plugin stat [-h] [--start START] [--end END] [--at AT [AT ...]] [--interval INTERVAL]
+                     [--trigger-by [TRIGGER_BY [TRIGGER_BY ...]]]

 Print STAT information

 optional arguments:
-  -h, --help           show this help message and exit --start START        Start time, default to 0
+  -h, --help            show this help message and exit --start START         Start time.
+Default to 0 no parameter is defined so the plugin will be called once at the beginning.
-  --end END            End time, default to none
+  --end END             End time, default to none, meaning there is no end time.
   --at AT [AT ...]
-Specific time at which the plugin is applied --interval INTERVAL  Interval at which plugin is applied
+Specific time at which the plugin is applied.
+  --interval INTERVAL   Interval at which plugin is applied, it will assume a 0 starting time if --start is left unspecified.
+  --trigger-by [TRIGGER_BY [TRIGGER_BY ...]]
+                        Events that triggers this plug in.

 ```